drbean/curriculum/conversation/trend/slides.md

 . . .

-Where is it easier to be a trend, Taiwan or the West?
+Where is it easier to start a trend, Taiwan or the West?

-Where is it harder to be a trend, Taiwan or the West?
+Where is it harder to start a trend, Taiwan or the West?